Gumshoe System: Character creation

 Player characters in the Gumshoe System are created by using build points to buy rating points in character abilities.
 Points are spent on a one-for-one basis.

 Each player character receives a number of investigative build points depending on the number of players and the setting.
 In The Esoterrorists setting, two players receive 32 investigative build points each, while five or more players receive 20 build points each.
 Any number of investigative build points can be spent on an investigative ability, though more than 3 or 4 points is rarely useful.

 Each player character receives a number of general build points depending on the setting, but regardless of number of players.
 In The Esoterrorists setting players receive 60 general build points each.
 Any number of general build points can be spent on a general ability, as long as the second highest rated ability is at least half that of the highest rated.
 After a scenario is completed, player characters receive new build points which can be used as either investigative or general build points.
 The amount acquired depends on the length of the scenario.
 There are no levels through which player characters progress.

 Game mechanics

 All mechanics in the Gumshoe System revolve around character abilities.
 Attributes, common to most role-playing games, are not used in Gumshoe.
-Rating points goes into a pool of points that can be used in spends related to that ability.
+Rating points go into a pool of points that can be used in spends related to that ability.
 Spent or lost points from ability pools are refreshed at various points of play.